jordanhailey/eat-template/README.md

-# Funky Static Restuarant Website
+# Fun Restaurant Website Theme

 Created with 11ty by Jordan Hailey